DaGooseYT/EncodeGUI/README.md

 Documentation including the basic usage guide can be found at https://encodegui.com/docs/documentation.html.

 # Support
-Support for issues and directions for how to submit a proper issue/bug report are availible on https://encodegui.com/support.html
+Support for issues and directions for how to submit a proper issue/bug report are available on https://encodegui.com/support.html

 # Compilation
 Requires `Qt 6 SDK` and MS `Visual Studio` or `Cmake`.